 Comments may appear anywhere in a document outside other markup; in addition, they may appear within the document type declaration at places allowed by the grammar.
 They are not part of the document's character data; an XML processor may, but need not, make it possible for an application to retrieve the text of comments.
 For compatibility, the string "--" (double-hyphen) must not occur within comments.

-'''
+Parameter entity references are not recognized within comments.

-[15] Comment ::= '<!--'((Char - '-') | ('-'(Char - '-'))) '-->'
+[175] Comment ::= <!--' ((Char - '-') | ('-' (Char - '-')))\ '-->'

-'''